Katie O'Kelly is a playwright, actor and founding member of WitchWork Theatre Company.

 She was nominated for The Stage Award for Acting Excellence (Solo Performer Category) at the Edinburgh Fringe Festival for her performance of JOYCED!.
 JOYCED! toured around Ireland and to Norway, Finland, Zimbabwe and the UK, receiving a bursary to perform in the Brighton Fringe Festival.
 Other stage credits include A Portrait of the Artist as a Young Man (The New Theatre) Ledwidge (TNT National Tour), Hamlet (AC Productions), King Lear and Romeo and Juliet (Smock Alley National Tour) an Lockout (The New Theatre).

 Katie is a graduate of the Drama and Theatre Studies BA from Trinity College Dublin and Goldsmiths College London.
 She is one of the organisers of PalFest Ireland, a lively, cultural arts festival organised by Irish Artists in solidarity with the people of Palestine.
+Katie is currently Programme Coordinator with Theatre Forum.

 Jane has an MA in Creative Writing from UCD, graduated Dec 2014, where she was taught by many esteemed writers such as James Ryan, Frank McGuinness, Éilís Ní Dhuibhne, Paul Perry and Carlo Gebbler, and a BA in English Literature, also from UCD, graduated Sep 2007.
+She is also a freelance copywriter and editor.

 Clara has worked in theatre, film and TV production since 2012.
 Producing credits include Dubliners Women (The New Theatre, 2016) an adaptation of Joyce’s Dubliners directed by Sarah Baxter which toured nationally and internationally; the 30th anniversary tour of Donal O’Kelly’s award-winning Bat the Father Rabbit the Son (Rough Magic, touring 2018/2019), The Roaring Banshees (Devious Theatre Company, 2019), The Harvest National Tour (WitchWork Theatre Company, 2019) and The Signalman (WitchWork Theatre Company, 2018).
 She was involved as producer in the development of two original projects; Katie O’Kelly’s ‘Displace’ in association with Belltable, Limerick, and ‘Sisters!
 The Musical’ – book and lyrics by Tracy Ryan, music and lyrics by Kaeylea Van Keith.
 She also produced a 2-day festival celebrating the 35th Anniversary of the Dunnes Stores Anti-Apartheid Strike in 2019 in association with Mandate Trade Union.